 The best compliment I can give this film is without a doubt the writing.
 As although the characters get barley any development throughout the narrative (relying mostly on the actor’s charismatic performances) the writing never fails to implement humour, or extremely-tense scenarios nearing the end of the film.
 This is a shame however, as I do feel a character-arc would have worked very effectively for one of the greedy, egotistical characters on display.

-Overall, I would say I enjoyed: ‘Free Fire’, it definitely isn’t perfect due to its weak characterisation, over-reliance on hand-held shots and maybe a few missed jokes here and there.
+Overall, I would say I enjoyed: ‘Free Fire,’ it definitely isn’t perfect due to its weak characterisation, over-reliance on hand-held shots and maybe a few missed jokes here and there.
 But still an enjoyable watch, and a nice 1970s throwback nevertheless.
 Plus the original concept of the narrative always intrigued me, and must be appreciated for its creativity alone.
-I’d give the film a high 6/10.
-Give this one a watch if it sounds like something you might enjoy.
+Final Rating: 6/10.